 Ecotourism is an important part of the state’s economic strategy.
 The Nebraska Department of Economic Development cites a clean environment, recreational trails and wildlife-associated recreational opportunities, as key quality of life advantages that Nebraska has to offer.
 The Nebraska Natural Legacy Project notes that several of the state’s top tourist attractions are outdoors in nature and provide conservation, education and recreation opportunities.

 The Prairie Corridor project will help increase the knowledge base regarding the preservation and enhancement of a species-rich, resilient tallgrass prairie.
 Researchers hope to develop a better understanding of how composition, size and shape of various prairie areas contribute to diversity, resiliency, and species richness, and improve the understanding of habitat needs for pollinator species.

 The Lincoln Parks and Recreation Department serves as the lead agency for the Prairie Corridor Partnership, bringing together 24 partnering organizations and individuals.
 In 2013, the Lincoln Parks and Recreation Department was awarded a 3-year, $900,000 grant from the Nebraska Environmental Trust toward the first phase of the project.
-In addition, the partnership has contributed significant cash and in-kind matching funds to the project, which brings the current total of committed funding to more than $3 million.
+In 2016, a second 3-year grant of $760,000 was awarded for the second phase.
+In addition, the partnership has contributed significant cash and in-kind matching funds to the project, which brings the current total of committed funding to more than $4.8 million.
 Primary partners include:

 There are many opportunities to get involved in the Prairie Corridor on Haines Branch!
 We welcome volunteers to get involved in education, habitat development or land management.
 Donations or planned giving is another valuable way you can support the corridor.
 If you are a land owner in the Prairie Corridor, you have a unique opportunity to participate directly in the preservation and enhancement of this wonderful resource.